-"It is a maxim among these lawyers, that whatever hasn't been done before may legally be done again and therefore they take especial care to record all the decisions formerly made against common justice, and the general reason of mankind.
-These, under the name of precedents, they produce as authorities to justify the most iniquitous opinions; and the judges never fail of directing accordingly."
+"It is a maxim among these lawyers, that whatever has been done before may legally be done again; and therefore they take especial care to record all the decisions formerly made against common justice, and the general reason of mankind.
+These, under the name of precedents, they produce as authorities to justify the most iniquitous opinions;

 "In pleading, they studiously avoided entering into the merits of the cause; but are loud, violent, and tedious in dwelling upon all circumstances which are not to the purpose.
-For instance, in the case already mentioned; they never desire to know what claim or title my adversary has to my cow; but whether the said cow was red or black; her horns long or short; whether the fields I grazed her in be round or square; whether she was milked at home or abroad; what diseases she is subject to, and the like; after which they consult precedents, adjourn the cause from time to time and in ten, twenty or thirty years come to an issue."
+For instance, in the case already mentioned; they never desire to know what claim or title my adversary has to my cow; but whether the said cow was red or black; her horns long or short; whether the fields I grazed her in be round or square; whether she was milked at home or abroad; what diseases she is subject to, and the like; after which they consult precedents, adjourn the cause from time to time and in ten, twenty or thirty years come to an issue.